Kong/docs.konghq.com/app/konnect/servicehub/manage-services.md

 Here are some of the things you can do from the Service package Dashboard:

 * Configure a service
-* Publish a service to the Developer Portal
+* Publish a service to the Dev Portal
 * Manage versions and labels.
 * View traffic, error, and latency data.